 By introducing topics as something to begin with rather than a full lesson, you will be able to slowly ensure that the topics you are teaching are embedded without distracting from whatever the curriculum focus is on at that particular time.

-Maths Starters Year 3 Idea – Lesson Starter 5, The Same Time Card Match is a great way to bring teaching time back into the classroom in a non-disruptive way.
+Perfect For Year 3 – Lesson Starter 5, The Same Time Card Match is a great way to bring teaching time back into the classroom in a non-disruptive way.

 How To Plan A Week’s Worth Of Maths Lesson Starters